learn-the-web/topics/javascript-effects.md

 </div>
 ```

-Then, in Javascript, we can select and manipulate the elements.
+Then, in JavaScript, we can select and manipulate the elements.
 Here’s an example with jQuery:

 ```js
 var $myRect = $('.my-rect');